praveens-git-bit/PreDay_Ignite2024/Exercise2.md

  <inject key= "resourcegroup" enableCopy="true"/>
 ```

-2. Search for the Azure Databricks in the Resource group search field.
+2. Search for the Azure Databricks in the Resource group search field and click on **adb-ignite...**.

  <img src="media/databrickssearch.png" width="800"/>